himanshu0330/BlockChain/Solidity/readme.md

 4. Public -> All potential callers are allowed.
 ## Note
 By Default State Var. are internal and Functions are public.
+# Inheritance
+1. The concept where "REUSABILTY" of code is done due to which gas can be saved and code readability increases.
+2. "is" -> (replacement of extends of Java) keyword is used to inherit a parent contract in child contract.
+3. Two main keywords are:- "Virtual" it gives the permission to child contract to overwrite the parent contract, written in parent contract, Another one is:- "Override" it gives the permission to child to make changes in parent data, written in child.